Luke Rattigan: How... do you tell each other apart?

 - Star Trek: Enterprise managed a slight aversion with the Andorians, who, while mostly being various shades of blue, also feature a race of white-skinned Andorians called the Aenar.
 In the Distant Finale, we see that blue Andorian Shran married one of these Aenar, and their child is an interestingly unique Teal color.

 - The Asgard in Stargate SG-1 and Stargate Atlantis are all identical, though it is justified by the fact that they are all clones.
 (In the finale Daniel Jackson says they tell them apart from their voices).
 Other alien races such as the Wraith, are similar to one another, but have enough differences between themselves to be unique.
+The Wraith also have cookie-cutter soldiers, but those are clones.

 - Averted in Farscape where pretty much all the alien species seen have distinct differences among individuals.